flybits/localized-entity/README.md

 }
 ```

-In order to simplify object model usage within the lower view-model layers of your application downstream of your data layer, **Localized** will allow you to have an object model that resembles:
+In order to simplify object model usage within the lower view-model layers of your application downstream of your data layer, **localized-entity** will allow you to have an object model that resembles:

 ```json
 {